 A Learning Collaborative to expand Screening, Brief Intervention, and Referral to Treatment to addiction counselors and employee assistance professionals and beyond

-- Offer training, technical assistance, and a variety of services in the area of SBIRT;
+- Offers training, technical assistance, and a variety of services in the area of SBIRT;

-- Use the technology transfer model to move research findings into practice;
+- Uses the technology transfer model to move research findings into practice;

-- Disseminate best practices and new research to stakeholders interested in SBIRT; and
+- Disseminates best practices and new research to stakeholders interested in SBIRT; and

-- Are part of a national network of experts in the area of substance use disorder prevention, treatment, and recovery.
+- Is part of a national network of experts in the area of substance use disorder prevention, treatment, and recovery.